 Richard Franklin is marvellous as Mike Yates in this episode.
 I like how he has faith in Ruth and Charlie to prove their potential again after their disgrace and is willing to give them a second chance.

 I liked it when Ruth and Charlie find out more information about Mr Rees with a recorded message from Jago & Litefoot.
-Rachel Jensen’s machine from ‘Counter-Measures’ also gets used again here.
+Rachel Jensen’s machine from ‘The Reesinger Process’ also gets used here again.

 ‘The Screaming Skull’ has been a fantastic episode in ‘The Worlds of Doctor Who’.
 Jonathan Morris’ writing is superb in this and I liked that things got resolved for Ruth Matheson and Charlie Sato here.

 At the end, Mike decides to use the space-time telegraph to call the Doctor for help.
 This was getting exciting and I wondered what was going to happen next and couldn’t wait to hear the next episode.